 Is it nice to be on the side of a contest where you have nothing to lose?
 Yes.
 Is it often a challenge to pick a winner, especially when there's an excellent applicant pool?
 Also yes.
 But when you're judging a composition contest, you usually have to pick just one winner, no matter how many worthy pieces were submitted.

 Sometimes you want to award a piece first place, because you feel like it's a clear winner, but your co-judges disagree, and you're outnumbered.
 You wish you could single-handedly write each composer a little love note: “I adore this piece!
 Keep sending it out!
 Send it in to us again next year!
 Send it to this other ensemble that will love it as much as I do!”
 But—especially if it's an anonymous contest—you can't do this.
 You know that the composer of this piece is going to see their rejection letter and feel completely disheartened.

 There are a number of ways to you can lose a contest even as a perfectly qualified candidate.
 I'm telling you this not so you feel like the odds are ever stacked against you (though, honestly, they might be) but so that you'll have this information as a shield for your self-esteem whenever you lose a contest.

-Here are five really stupid reasons you might have lost a contest that have very little to do with you and your music:
+Here are seven reasons you might have lost a contest that have very little to do with you and your music:

 1. Even in an anonymous judging panel, you risk being written-off as an amateur if you score is sloppily-formatted, no matter how excellent the music is.
 Is this unfair?
 Probably, but do take care in your formatting.